William G. Bishop III, CIA Lifetime Achievement Award

 The Institute's Board of Directors formally established the William G. Bishop III, CIA Lifetime Achievement Award in December 2004 to recognize individual members who, through a lifetime of accomplishments and dedication to The Institute, have impacted the practice of internal auditing, advanced the awareness of The IIA, and inspired professionals around the world to make a difference in our profession and in the organizations we serve.

-This award was presented informally three times before its formal establishment and one time since to:
+This award was presented informally three times before its formal establishment and two times since to:

 In 2000 to Lawrence B. Sawyer, recognized worldwide as "the father of modern internal auditing."